Learning Support Program

 This comprehensive support program includes includes tutoring three times per week, organization and study skills coaching, and extensive teacher support.
 This program is well-suited for those students who need general support rather than a specific skill focus.
-It is also suitable for students who are falling behind due to learning disabilities, dyslexia, ADHD, and/or autism.
+It is also suitable for students who are falling behind due to learning disabilities, dyslexia, and/or ADHD.
 Program fee: $6,500

 General Support & Homework Hour

 All students in The Fulton School community will benefit from our Learning Support Program.
 We will offer an open homework hour (2nd grade and up), quiet resource room, teacher support, and testing support to the entire student body at no cost.